caseyishere/caseyishere.github.io/README.md

 This project uses SQL to analyze customer behavior using a sample Cyclist data.
 It includes queries for
 - Counts, Averages, Percent differences
 - Comparative values shown side by side

-Data cleaning was done in Google Spreadsheets.
+There was also data cleaning done in Google Spreadsheets.
 Filtered and cleaned blanks, duplicates, nulls and time values.
 Used formulas to sum averages up.

 ## Files